benrrr/Barcode-Reader/README.md

 ### ROI Cropped and Rotated
 ![Imgur](https://i.imgur.com/9r40wp4.jpg "ROI")

+### Output:
-From this state the image is read as binary, then the standard barcode rules are automatically applied to extract decimal numbers.
+From the previou state the image is read as binary, then the standard UPC-A barcode rules are automatically applied to extract decimal numbers.

 Binary: 10101110110001101011000101011110111101001001101010111001010010001001110111010010111001000010101